OlavHN/comoyo.github.com/_posts/2013-02-19-tales-of-a-cord-cutting-family.md

 From a usability point of view, passwords and usernames on the different services are a hassle.
 Especially the ones that has a time-out on user credentials.
-The ones that don't have time-out help lowering the barrier for both Camilla and my kids to use that service.
+The ones that don't have time-out help lowering the barrier for both my wife and my kids to use that service.

 **So, I recommend getting rid of the TV box.
 Cut the cord.
 It’s easy, fun, cheap and cool!**